facebook/ThreatExchange/vpdq/CONTRIBUTING.md

 The package should now be in `dist/`.

-> **Note** Wheels are not currently distributed.
+> **Note:** Wheels are not currently distributed.
 But, in the future building wheels with manylinux and packaging the dynamically
 > linked libav* libraries may be useful to end users to skip the build and dependency process.

 ### Publishing